 The integration of aesthetics into the overall design was important in promoting a sense of place.
-Vicki Scuri collaborated with the design team to create sculptural piers with raised pier caps, monumental light towers with programmable LED lighting and sculptural relief patterning on surfaces and retaining walls.
+I created sculptural piers with raised pier caps, monumental light towers with programmable LED lighting and sculptural relief patterning on surfaces and retaining walls.
 These aesthetic features contribute to capturing the regional and local character, establishing a community landmark that is unique to its site and community.

-The design team closely followed NDOT’s Landscape and Aesthetics Corridor Plan.
+The design team closely followed NDOT's Landscape and Aesthetics Corridor Plan.
 Community meetings were held throughout conceptual design, gathering public and local agency comments.
-A “menu of opportunities” was developed, conceptually illustrating proposed aesthetic features and their related source material.
+A "menu of opportunities" was developed, conceptually illustrating proposed aesthetic features and their related source material.
 The process involved research and creativity, translating the concepts and public and agency comments into a cohesive design embracing community values and the opportunities presented by the site.
-The artist and design team collaborated closely, implementing a holistic approach to all elements, capturing the location within the Great Basin, featuring rock outcroppings, fossil forms, and native landscaping, while respecting the engineering requirements of the infrastructure.
+We took a holistic approach and capture the location within the Great Basin, featuring rock outcroppings, fossil forms, and native landscaping, while respecting the engineering requirements of the infrastructure.

-The light towers, sculptural piers, pier caps, and relief are designed by the artist and engineered for the infrastructure by the team.
+I designed the light towers, sculptural piers, pier caps, and relief.
 The fossil inspired patterning is created by using CNC (computer numeric code) carving, suggesting both our current technological time and the prehistoric time of the Great Basin, once a prehistoric sea, renown for its early life forms: diatoms, plants and sea life fossilized in the landscape.
 Catchments, divots, mounds and rock mulch capture water, promoting rain harvesting in this arid environment.
 These features reinforce the values and the character of the region.